Who We Are

-A drug strategy as an approach allows us to create a made-in Peterborough strategy, based on our community’s needs, in order to reduce the harms associated with substance use – on individuals, families, and communities.
-Our comprehensive Strategic Planning Framework was completed in 2019 and includes recommendations for action and identifies pathways to improve prevention, harm reduction, treatment and enforcement efforts in the community.
+A drug strategy as an approach allows us to create a made-in-Peterborough strategy, based on our community’s needs, in order to reduce the harms associated with substance use on individuals, families, and communities.

 The Peterborough Drug Strategy builds on existing expertise and personal experiences in Peterborough, while also incorporating best practices, research, and lessons learned from other cities in Canada and internationally.
 The strategy includes representation from all groups and addresses both legal and illegal drugs.

 The drug strategy currently works towards raising awareness, reducing stigma, and engaging the community while moving ahead with select recommendations for action and mobilizing change.

 The PDS Strategic Planning Framework was finalized in 2019 and was based on a consultation process that engaged stakeholders throughout the City and County.
 Based on the information that we gathered from our consultations, we defined our mission, approach, values, and four strategic focus areas.
 The plan includes recommendations for action and identifies pathways to improve prevention, harm reduction, treatment, and enforcement efforts in the community.

 Based on our strategic plan, PDS has received funding and implemented a number of projects.
 See Our Work for more information on past and current projects.